GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 multicast-enabled networks when neither the sending nor the receiving network is connected to a multicast-enabled backbone, without pre-configuring any peering arrangement between the networks.

+This document updates Section 5.2.3.4 of {{RFC7450}} by adding a new extension to the relay discovery procedure.

 ##Background